-Although this article is meant for the freshly sober, it’s, in fact, a fantastic message for ANYBODY searching for a more tranquil, healthier, and Sober Thanksgiving holiday season.
+Sober Thanksgiving, it that even possible?
+Although this article is meant for the freshly sober, it’s, in fact, a fantastic message for all drinkers.
+Anybody searching for a more tranquil, healthier, and Sober Thanksgiving holiday season.
 It is also a terrific article to store in your quit drinking toolkit for any high-stress holiday scenario.

 Enjoy and if you have any suggestions to incorporate of your own, feel free to slide them in the comments area underneath.